Mandatory evacuations ordered because of Pawnee Fire flare-up

 CLEARLAKE OAKS, Calif.
 (KGO) --The Lake County Sheriff's Office has ordered a mandatory evacuation for Double Eagle Ranch near Clearlake Oaks, Calif., due to a flare-up in the Pawnee Fire.
-An evacuation center is being set up at Lower Lake High School.
+An evacuation center has been set up at Lower Lake High School.

 The flare-up is located near Pawnee and New Long Valley roads, northeast of Clearlake Oaks.
-The Pawnee Fire has burned 13,750 acres so far and is currently 73 percent contained.
+The Pawnee Fire has burned more than 14,000 acres so far and is currently 75 percent contained.

+RELATED: Wildfire smoke looms over Bay Area as fire watch continues in Concord

+An Evacuation Advisory is also in effect for the following areas: between Highway 20 and Morgan Valley Road, and from Sky High Ridge Road and the County Line; Mule Skinner Road from Highway 20; Walker Ridge Road from Highway 20; south of Highway 20 to Morgan Valley Road; and east from Sky High Ridge Road to the County Line.

 For more information, contact the Pawnee Information Line at (707) 967-4207.
 And for the latest evacuation information, visit the Lake County Sheriff's Office's website: http://www.lakesheriff.com/.